amankumarconnect/OTP-Attendance/README.md

 <!-- Next steps -->
 1. Add google authentication/authorization
+2. Both teacher and students have different pages.
+So one should not be able to access other. and once someone logs in, they should be redirected to their home page based on role.

 <!-- Bugs -->
 1. After stop generating, one can still match the code with last generated code - Code is not set to null after stopping